NetBrainAPI/NetBrain-Data-Retrieve-API-R12.1/Microsoft Azure/Azure Application Gateway/Azure Monitor Metrics Data/azure_appgw_total_time.md

 - [Reference](#reference)

 # Overview <a name="overview"></a>
-The API is used to retrieve Azure Firewall <b>ApplicationGatewayTotalTime</b> metric data from Azure API Server (https://management.azure.com/).
+The API is used to retrieve Azure Application Gateway <b>ApplicationGatewayTotalTime</b> metric data from Azure API Server (https://management.azure.com/).
 The metric is about time that it takes for a request to be processed and its response to be sent.

 # Metric Info <a name="metric-info"></a>